Motion for Summary Judgment Example

 FINDINGS OF FACT

-1. Plaintiff has failed to disclose an expert qualified in nursing who holds the opinion that Defendant Wendy Williams breached the standard of care and/or caused harm to Dr. Jane Doe.
+1. The plaintiff has failed to disclose an expert qualified in nursing who holds the opinion that Defendant Wendy Williams breached the standard of care and/or caused harm to Dr. Jane Doe.

 2. The testimonies of the Plaintiff’s expert witnesses, who are physicians, do not possess the qualifications or credentials necessary to testify on nursing standards of care.